IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/treemap-chart.md

 The Treemap allows you to choose the algorithm that is best for your requirements, defaulting to use the Squarified method.
 It also includes the ability to allow you to colorize nodes using two mechanisms:

 - A group-based mechanism that colors items with like values
-- A scale-based mechanism similar to a map choropleth, which gradiates node colors based on their value.
+- A scale-based mechanism similar to a map choropleth, which maps node colors based on their value.

 ### Layout Orientation